rednafi/rednafi.com/content/python/inject_pytest_fixture.md

   - TIL
 ---

-Sometimes, when writing test functions in Pytest, I find myself using fixtures that the test function doesn't directly reference.
+Sometimes, when writing tests in Pytest, I find myself using fixtures that the test function/method doesn't directly reference.
 Instead, Pytest runs the fixture, and the test function implicitly leverages its side effects.
 For example:

 ```python
 import os